 3335-5-48.7 Committee on academic misconduct.

-The committee on academic misconduct shall consist of thirty-four members.
+The committee on academic misconduct shall consist of forty-two members.

-(1) Eighteen regular tenure-track faculty.
+(1) Twenty-two faculty, at least eighteen tenure-track faculty.
 Faculty members are eligible for reappointment, but may not serve more than two consecutive terms.

-(b) Seven undergraduate students.
-The term of service shall begin with the summer session.
+(b) Nine undergraduate students.
+The term of service shall begin with the summer term.